 (Juvenile Nonfiction – J 323.1196 Pin)

-10 year old activist, Tybre Faw, is determined to meet John Lewis after learning of his march across the Edmund Pettus Bridge in the fight for the right to vote.
-Soon after, his two grandmothers drive him to Selma, Alabama to meet John Lewis himself, and that begins a beautiful friendship between the two!
-For ages 4-8.
+10-year-old activist, Tybre Faw, is determined to meet John Lewis after learning of his march across the Edmund Pettus Bridge in the fight for the right to vote.
+Soon after, his two grandmothers drive him to Selma, Alabama, to meet John Lewis himself, and that begins a beautiful friendship between the two.
+Recommended for ages 4–8.

 (Juvenile Nonfiction – J 780.92 Simone Tod)